 - Almond Flour: Be sure to use extra fine almond flour to get those super smooth shells!

-- Vanilla Extract: To give these macarons that classic birthday cake flavor, add artificial vanilla extract!
+- Vanilla Extract: To give these macarons that classic cake batter flavor, add artificial vanilla extract!

 - Heavy Cream: You'll need ½ cup of cold heavy cream for the whipped cream cheese frosting.